pilif42/sparkTutorials/README.md

 - TODOs:
     - TODO: build a Spark app which reads these notifications, persists them in Hive, Cassandra, MariaDB or? so the business can create reports using https://www.tableau.com or similar tool.
+    - TODO: add an integration test using Kafka in-memory, DB in-memory (similalry to the one for our Storm topo)
     - TODO: build a Spark app which reads these events, aggregates them over a 24-hr period and raises an alert (SMS, email or ?) if more than 3 speeding events for the same truck.
 Check https://www.baeldung.com/kafka-spark-data-pipeline.
     - TODO: build a Spark app which reads 2 Kafka streams (1 containing Events, 1 containing itemsToDeliver), compares them and publishes notifications to Kafka if an item has not been delivered.
           - try with spark.streaming.DStream